 Fill out Insureon's easy online application to get free quotes and advice from a licensed insurance agent.

 Most states require workers' comp for appliance installation businesses that have employees.
-It also protects sole proprietors from work injury costs that health insurance might deny.
+It also protects sole proprietors from work injury medical costs that health insurance might deny.

 This policy covers bodily injuries and property damage caused by company vehicles, such as damage to a client’s fence caused by your appliance service truck.